ClickHouse/clickhouse-docs/docs/en/cloud/manage/billing/marketplace/gcp-marketplace-payg.md

 ## Prerequisites

-- A GCP project that is enabled with purchasing by your billing administrator.
+- A GCP project that is enabled with purchasing rights by your billing administrator.
 - To subscribe to ClickHouse Cloud on the GCP Marketplace, you must be logged in with an account that has purchasing rights and choose the appropriate project.

 ## Steps to sign up